Morgan Edge: Post-Crisis

-When DC continuity was rebooted after the Crisis on Infinite Earths, Edge remained president of WGBS, but his ties to the Planet and friendship with Superman were retconned away, and he was genuinely connected to Intergang.
+When DC continuity was rebooted after Crisis on Infinite Earths, Edge remained president of WGBS, but his ties to the Planet and friendship with Superman were retconned away, and he was genuinely connected to Intergang.
 He was eventually exposed by the Daily Planet, in articles by Clark Kent and Cat Grant, who was working for WGBS undercover.
 Edge was imprisoned, but even managed to cause trouble there by publishing his autobiography On the Edge, which dumped upon his father Vincent Edge as well as Cat Grant, revealing that she slept her way into a scoop.
-After his release from jail, Morgan Edge returned as sponsor of the Superman Revenge Squad.
-Prior to his imprisonment, one of his actions generated much fan anger, in which Edge sadistically and gleefully ran over a raccoon on the road, prompting one fan to write in saying "Lex Luthor treats people like animals, but even he does not run them over intentionally".
+After his release from jail, Edge returned as sponsor of the Superman Revenge Squad.

-Recently, Morgan Edge has resurfaced as a powerful media pundit, with the show Edge of Reason, where he gives off anti-Kryptonian spin for General Lane.
-He is also seen in a "flash-forward" panel in Adventure Comics (vol. 2) #1, making a mysterious deal with Despero.

 The New 52

 In 2011, "The New 52" rebooted the DC universe.
-Morgan Edge appears as a powerful and self-centered media mogul and the new owner of the Daily Planet, he is seen as the sponsor of the Challengers of the Unknown program before they all leave due to his ruthless business strategy.
-This version of Morgan Edge is depicted as a bald African American man with a goatee.
+Morgan Edge appears as an African-American media mogul and the new owner of the Daily Planet.
 Although a tough businessman, Edge did recognize talent, and awarded Lois Lane the editorship of the Daily Planet.

 Edge's multiple media holdings become a benefit to Superman as Lois Lane, now director of Edge's Metropolis news station, has said building's security cameras "hacked" to provide vital intelligence on a rampaging villain.

-Prior to DC Rebirth, in the last issue of the 2011 Justice League series, it is mentioned that Lex Luthor had bought the Daily Planet from him.
+Prior to DC Rebirth, in the last issue of the 2011 Justice League series, it is mentioned that Lex Luthor bought the Daily Planet from Edge.